 Do you know how much product loss you experience in a given week, month, year?

-California dispensaries are required to do full inventory counts at a minimum of every 30 days to make sure your physical inventory matches with your POS inventory and Metrc inventory.
+California cannabis retail operators are required to do full inventory counts at a minimum of every 30 days to make sure your physical inventory matches with your POS inventory and Metrc inventory.
 You're required by law to know your monthly inventory discrepancy percentage and keep it under 3 percent.

 While the minimum requirement is counting your inventory once every 30 days, we suggest conducting "Cycle Counts" much more frequently to keep your inventory organized both physically and digitally.